Cleveland Sellers

 Cleveland "Cleve" Sellers Jr. (born November 8, 1944) is an American educator and civil rights activist.

-During the Civil Rights Movement, Sellers helped lead the Student Nonviolent Coordinating Committee.
+During the Civil Rights Movement, he helped lead the Student Nonviolent Coordinating Committee.
 He was the only person convicted and jailed for events at the Orangeburg Massacre, a 1968 civil rights protest in which three students were killed by state troopers.
-Sellers' conviction and the acquittal of the other nine defendants was believed to be motivated by racism, and Sellers received a full pardon 25 years after the incident.
+Sellers' conviction and the acquittal of the other nine defendants were believed to be motivated by racism.
+He received a full pardon 25 years after the incident.

 Sellers is the former Director of the African American Studies Program at the University of South Carolina.
 He served as president of Voorhees College, a historically black college in South Carolina, from 2008 to 2015.

 Early life

 Sellers was born in Denmark, South Carolina, to Cleveland Sellers (Sr.) and Pauline Sellers.
 Denmark was a town of mostly black residents, so much so, that as a child, Sellers was often blind to the privilege of whites.
 He said, "as far as I was concerned, white people didn't constitute a threat or deterrent to anything I wanted to be or accomplish."
+In the late 1940s, under the segregated South Carolina school system, the county arranged for black children to go to what was then called the Voorhees School and Junior College, which was founded by Elizabeth Evelyn Wright.
+Sellers began attending Voorhees when he was three and served as its mascot.
+He remained at the school through 12th grade, graduating in 1962.

-He began attending the Voorhees School when he was three and served as its mascot.
-Growing up, Sellers had a great relationship with his parents, especially his mother.
-He admired her care for the community and said that he grew up "under her wing."
-He attended Voorhees from ninth through 12th grades, graduating in 1962.
-During his boyhood, Sellers joined the Boy Scouts of America and attended the 1960 National Scout jamboree in Colorado Springs, Colorado.
-Although Sellers completed the requirements necessary to become an Eagle Scout, "his paperwork was lost" and he was not formally recognized with the honor until December 3, 2007, at 64 years of age, more than four decades after it was earned.
-Sellers was presented with a historically correct Eagle Scout medal that would have been awarded in the 1960s at a special Eagle Scout Court of Honor at the 2010 Centennial National Scout Jamboree.
+During childhood, Sellers had a close relationship with his parents, especially his mother.
+He admired her care for the community and said he grew up "under her wing."
+He was active in the Boy Scouts of America and went to the 1960 National Scout jamboree in Colorado Springs, Colorado.
+His family were members of the St. Philip's Episcopal Chapel, also located on the Voorhees College campus.

-The Sellers family was religious and joined St. Philip's Episcopal Church where Cleveland became enthralled with the sermons and brotherhood he was surrounded by.
-The murder of Emmett Till when Sellers was only ten years old, shook him deeply.
-He said "I couldn't see a difference between the two of us."
-Between the murder of Till and a week-long summer retreat with church leaders who discussed racial inequalities in America, Sellers was mobilized about civil rights.
-Also propelled by the Greensboro sit-ins, Sellers quickly became dedicated to student-led protesting.
+When Sellers later traced his awakening to the civil rights struggle, he mentioned being shaken deeply at age ten by the murder of Emmett Till: "I couldn't see a difference between the two of us."
+As a young teenager, he participated in summer retreats with his church where they discussed racial inequality in America.
+He was also inspired by the 1960 sit-ins in the South and soon dedicated himself to student-led protesting.
+In 1960, two weeks after the Greensboro sit-ins and while still only 15 years old, he organized a similar protest at a lunch counter in downtown Denmark.

-In 1960, in response to the Greensboro sit-ins, Sellers organized a sit-in protest at a Denmark, South Carolina lunch counter.
-At the age of 15, he was active for the first time with the Civil Rights Movement.